zydou/arti/web/docs/guides/feature-update.md

 ---
-title: What Arti can't do yet
+title: Arti's current capabilities and limitations
 ---

-# What Arti Can't Do Yet

-Arti, the Rust implementation of the Tor network, represents a significant step forward in developing more secure and maintainable anonymous communication software.
-However, Arti is still under development and is not yet ready for production use.
-As a result, Arti has several limitations that users and developers should know.
+# Arti's current capabilities and limitations

+Our eventual goal with Arti is to provide a complete, full-featured implementation of the Tor network in Rust.
+We have completed some of the necessary features.
+However, many other important features are pending.

+Here is a summary of Arti's current capabilities and limitations as of November 2023.

 ## Current Capabilities